Size ranking: 55th

 Vulpecula is notable for the Dumbbell Nebula, reputedly the most conspicuous of the class of so-called planetary nebulae.
 The Dumbbell Nebula consists of gas thrown off from a dying star; it takes its name from the double-lobed structure, like a bar-bell, as seen on long-exposure photographs.

 On the border with Sagitta is an asterism known as Brocchi’s Cluster, or more popularly the Coathanger because of its distinctive bar-and-hook shape.
-It consists of ten stars of 5th magnitude and fainter and was first mentioned by the Arab astronomer al-Sufi in his Book of the Fixed Stars, written in AD 964.
+It consists of ten stars of 5th magnitude and fainter and is just visible to the naked eye under good conditions; it was first mentioned by the Arab astronomer al-Ṣūfī in his Book of the Fixed Stars, written in AD 964.

 None of the stars of Vulpecula featured in the Chinese constellation system, although they did briefly form part of the now-obsolete river Tigris, invented earlier in the 17th century by the Dutch astronomer Petrus Plancius.

 © Ian Ridpath.
 All rights reserved